Nicolas Bertin

 What skills is Nicolas Bertin known for?

-Nicolas Bertin has skills like Bioinformatics, Genomics, Computational Biology, Molecular Biology, Genetics, Systems Biology, Sequencing, Sequence Analysis, Transcriptomics, Biochemistry, Cell Biology, Qpcr.
+Nicolas Bertin is listed with skills including Bioinformatics, Genomics, Computational Biology, Molecular Biology, Genetics, Systems Biology, Sequencing, and Sequence Analysis.

-Not the Nicolas Bertin you were looking for?
+Check these profiles if this is not the Nicolas Bertin you were looking for.